bUnit-dev/bUnit/README.md

 </Fact>
 ```

-If you want to assert directly on the rendered component or change its parameters
-and re-render, use the component reference syntax (`@ref`).
-The `Render` method allows
-you to trigger a re-render manually, on-demand.
+If you want to assert directly on the rendered component or change its parameters, use the component reference syntax (`@ref`).
+The `Render` method allows you to trigger a synchronous re-render manually as needed.

 ```cshtml
 @code {